SBRG/cobrame/docker/README.rst

 To run a Docker container with everything required to build and solve the iJL1678b model of *E. coli* K-12 MG1655 using qMINOS:

 1. Install Docker (https://docs.docker.com/install/)
-2. In the command line, run ``docker run --rm -i -v $(pwd):/home/meuser/ -t sbrg/cobrame:master bash``.
+2. In the command line, run ``docker run -p 8888:8888 --rm -i -v $(pwd):/home/meuser/ -t sbrg/cobrame:master bash``.

-This will initiate a Docker container (virtual machine) and copy everything in the directory where the command was run into the docker container at ``/workdir/``
+This will initiate a Docker container (virtual machine) and mount the contents of the directory where the command was ran into the docker container at ``/home/meuser``

 3. To start a jupyter notebook, run ``sh /home/meuser/run_jupyter.sh``